ClimateWatch-Vizzuality/climate-watch/README.md

 ### Module entry point

-The module entry point, named as the directory containing the module acts exports every element of the module individually and acts as container (as in [container component](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)) if needed.
+The module entry point, named as the directory containing the module exports every element of the module individually and acts as container (as in [container component](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)) if needed.

 ### Module Component